-Identifying the Enforceable Contract Sale of beneficiated nickel ore and limestone
+Identifying the Enforceable Contract

+Sale of Beneficiated Nickel Ore

 The Group made an irrevocable and firm commitment to sell nickel ore on FOB of mother vessel terms, while the buyer made an irrevocable and firm commitment to purchase the quantity of the nickel ore under the terms and conditions specified and agreed upon in the contract.
 Throughout the year, the parties executed addendums to the contract to deliver nickel ore with quantity and specifications indicated therein.